oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 A Trust Anchor adhering to this profile **MUST** ensure the availability of at least one Federation Resolver compliant with the requirements stated in this profile.
 This resolver **MUST** support resolving for the given Trust Anchor.
 It is **RECOMMENDED** that the resolver is provided as part of the Trust Anchor itself.

 A> If the resolver is provided by a Subordinate Entity to the Trust Anchor, federation participants that entirely relies on the use of the resolver will have to configure two trusted federation keys; both to the Trust Anchor and to the Entity implementing the Federation Resolver.
-See [@!OpenID.Registration, section 8.3.3].
+See [@!OpenID.Federation, section 8.3.3].

 (#resolving_metadata_and_trust_marks), (#resolving_metadata_and_trust_marks, use title), specifies further requirements for Federation Resolver usage and implementation.